Psychiatric examination

 • identifying treatment options

-• questions of legal liability, the culpability of certain conduct and willfulness
+• questions of legal or medical liability, the imputability of certain behavior, and mental capacity